ClementineCttn/MetaZipf/README.md

 COUNTRY:

-‚ÄúYES‚Äù if the territory corresponds to national boundaries, ‚ÄúNO‚Äù otherwise (for regional and super-regional scales such as continents, economic alliances or the world).
+"ÄúYES"Äù if the territory corresponds to national boundaries, "ÄúNO"Äù otherwise (for regional and super-regional scales such as continents, economic alliances or the world).

 DATE: